Why do people homeschool? How do they homeschool? Are they socialized?

 Don’t other states require more oversight of homeschool children?
 Isn’t Connecticut an outlier as a low regulation state?
 Nearby states such as Pennsylvania, New York and Massachusetts spend more money on regulating homeschooling, but that regulation has not increased performance.
 Since 1984, as homeschoolers have proven themselves academically and civically, the trend has been towards deregulation.
 In 1984, there were 23 states with high regulation, and one state did not allow homeschooling.
 In 2018, there are 5 states remaining with high regulation.
 Those states that still cling to high regulation are the outliers.

 How does the state know that homeschooled children are not being abused or educationally neglected when they have no oversight?
 No one sees all children all the time.
 Abuse and neglect is not a homeschool issue.
 Homeschool parents tell us about years of abuse they experienced while in the public school setting that went undetected, unreported or unaddressed.
 Additional oversight has not protected public school students from abuse.
-The highest incidence of child fatalities occurs before school age, from birth to three years of age… but no one is suggesting that every parent be required to report to the state or open their home to inspection in order to protect those children.
+The highest incidence of child fatalities occurs before school age, from birth to three years of age.

 In the case of Matthew Tirado, DCF was aware of abuse and neglect in the home for years, but failed to follow through.
 It asked the court to close the neglect petition on Matthew two months before his death, complaining that the mother would not “allow” them to see Matthew.
 In fact, DCF could have asked for a welfare check, and the court could have issued a criminal charge of contempt for his mother and had her arrested after five failures to appear, but it did not.
 These are only two of a long list of actions that could have been taken to prevent Matthew’s death.
 The withdrawal of Matthew’s sister to homeschool, given the mother’s history was a red flag that should have been noted by Hartford Public Schools to DCF, and noticed by the case worker if that person had been doing due diligence.
 EXISTING LAW AND GUIDELINES provide the authority that was necessary to follow through on Tirado.
 The withdrawal of Matthew’s sister and a filing of a Notice of Intent to homeschool did not stop the clock or tie the hands of agencies charged with protecting her from abuse.
 Why give a failed system more power over a group of people like homeschoolers?
 The problems in DCF, the public schools and the juvenile justice system are ongoing and must be addressed.
 No amount of regulations on homeschooling families will correct these systemic failures, despite costing thousands or possibly millions of taxpayer dollars to implement.